 (7) that an RSC has been established in accordance with subsection (i)(1) of this section.

-(p) License for the use of remote control brachytherapy units, teletherapy units, or gamma stereotactic radiosurgery units.
-In addition to the requirements of subsection (f) of this section, a license for the use of remote control brachytherapy (RCB) units, teletherapy units, or gamma stereotactic radiosurgery units will be issued if the agency approves the following documentation submitted by the applicant:
+(p) License for the use of remote afterloader units , teletherapy units, or gamma stereotactic radiosurgery units.
+In addition to the requirements of subsection (f) of this section, a license for the use of remote afterloader units, teletherapy units, or gamma stereotactic radiosurgery units will be issued if the department approves the following documentation submitted by the applicant:

 (1) that the physician(s) designated on the application as the authorized user(s) is qualified in accordance with subsection (ttt) of this section;